LeVlad/BusyMammaBee/README.md

 # Upcoming #

-In the near future a community interactive discusion board will be created to help ease the connection of similarly minded people.
+1. In the near future a community interactive discusion board will be created to help ease the connection of similarly minded people.
+2. A section dedicated to user experiences with the option of being anonymous or not.

 # Credits